VictorAuthiat/sidekiq-tasks/README.md

 > - **`TaskFromLib`** Only tasks from the `lib` folder are loaded.
 > - **`EnableWithComment`** Only tasks explicitly enabled with a magic comment are loaded.

-Example of an available task in `lib/tasks/my_task.rake`:
+Example of an enabled task in `lib/tasks/my_task.rake`:

 ```ruby
 # sidekiq-tasks:enable